PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Customer Obsession
-Q: Tell me about a time you went above and beyond for a customer.
+Q: Tell me about a time you went above and beyond for a customer.<br>

-Answer:
+Answer:<br>
 1.
 **Situation:**
 At Nutanix, we faced a production issue where a key service was intermittently crashing, affecting customer access.
 It was early morning, and we had less than 30 minutes before peak business hours.